level12/env-config/readme.md

 the 1Password `op` cli tool.
 EC assumes that binary is on the PATH if "op" references are being used.

+EC extends the 1Password secret reference format to support specifying the account used to lookup the secret:

+* Normal reference: `op://vault-name/item/field`
+* Extended reference: `op://account-ref/vault-name/item/field`
+  * EC will call `op --account account-ref -n op://vault-name/item/field`
+  * See also `op account list` and `op read --help`
+  * account-ref works best as the short form of the account "URL", i.e. "starfleet.1password.com" would use "starfleet": `op://starfleet/senior-officers/enterprise/self-destruct-code`

 # Usage Example

 Using the `env-config.yaml` entry in this repo: